 We believe that TagSense can be made robust to such changes in PCO.
 Let us assume that TagSense takes a picture at time $t_j$ , $t_j > t_i$ , where Alice was again identified reliably through a posing signature.
 TagSense recalibrates Alice's PCO at $t_j$ , and revisits pictures that were taken between $t_i$ and $t_j$ .
 All these pictures are re-analyzed with Alice's new PCO - if the new PCO indicates that Alice was actually facing the camera in a prior picture, the correction is made.
-In general, as long as an individual's PCO gets periodically re-calibrated, her presence in other pictures may be reliably identified.
-Since posing pictures are common, we believe such recalibration is viable.
+In general, as long as an individual's PCO gets periodically re-calibrated, her presence in other pictures can be reliably identified.